Japan may lift coronavirus emergency in Aichi, Fukuoka and Gifu

 The government is considering lifting its fresh state of emergency in three prefectures where new COVID-19 infections have dropped off substantially — Aichi and Gifu in central Japan, and Fukuoka in the southwest.

-The government may decide on lifting the emergency at a meeting of its coronavirus response headquarters on Friday, although some are cautious considering the high occupancy rates of hospital beds for coronavirus patients, informed sources said.
+The government may decide on lifting the emergency at a meeting of its coronavirus task force on Friday, although some are cautious considering the high occupancy rates of hospital beds for coronavirus patients, informed sources said.

 The government has extended the state of emergency, which was declared last month for 11 of the country’s 47 prefectures and was slated to run until Sunday, for one month to March 7 for 10 of the 11, while the measure was lifted for Tochigi Prefecture as initially scheduled.